sigmaSd/ipc-spy/README.md

 ## Usage

 - clone this repo and cd into it
-- deno run -A boss.ts $pathTotargetfile
+- deno run -A src/boss.ts $pathTotargetfile

 Now the original executable is saved at `$cache/spy-folder/`, and the specified path is replaced with the spy wrapper